 Many businesses have a unique name and logo they need to register, maintain and protect.
 These marks are called “Trademarks” or “Service marks”.
-The experienced Business Attorneys at The Jacobs Law can review, register, maintain and protect your business’s Trademarks and Service marks; all under one roof.
+The experienced Business Lawyers at The Jacobs Law can review, register, maintain and protect your business’s Trademarks and Service marks; all under one roof.

 Trademark v.
 Service mark